Tag Archive for: palo verde tree

 So, my tree pruning, which normally takes place in March was postponed until July.
 As a result, the branch became too laden with new foliage and branches and broke off.

 This particular branch shaded the seating area and a large number of plants around it.
-All of the plants in this area can handle full sun with no problem.
+All of the plants in this area can handle full sun with no problem as long as the plants receive consistent water.
 However, they were accustomed to the filtered shade offered by the tree.
 So, when the branch fell, they were exposed to the harsh desert sun without having a chance to adjust to it over several weeks.

 In my instance, I am making a list of replacement plants and may try something different in place of the blackfoot daisy – I am not sure what yet.